Best Crib Bedding 2018

 Carousel/Baby Bedding Online, is our choice for runner up best crib bedding.
 The company used to sell its line of bedding exclusively through retail stores at premium prices.
 Over a decade ago, however, they decided to change to an Internet-only sales model online at BabyBedding.com (and through Amazon.com as well).

 What if you want to custom design your baby’s bedding?
 That’s Carousel’s secret sauce.
-The site’s Nursery Designer tool allows parents to mix and match any of the patterns and colors available, using drop and drag swatches.
+Their website, BabyBedding.com has a cool Nursery Designer tool that allows parents to mix and match any of the patterns and colors available, using drop and drag swatches.
 For example, let’s say you plan to get a comforter (not for use in a crib, but for play on a floor).
 You can pick a fabric for the front then a different fabric for the back.
 Or another color/pattern for the sheets.
 Or you might like your sheets to come in two or three different patterns.
 The crib skirt can also be customized.

 Then you’ll be able to see the final nursery on line with all the different patterns and colors.
 When you pick your first pattern, the site will recommend some solids and patterns that go together—but you can pick anything you like.
 Prices are similar to Carousel’s ready made designs.
 Bargain tip: check out Carousel’s “sale” tab, with clearance and sale items at 30% to 50% off.
 Bottom line: good designs, great quality and affordable prices.